friuns2/BlackFriday-GPTs-Prompts/gpts/fight-beast.md

 ```

+## Welcome Message
+It's the coldest January of 2024 that the world has ever experienced—because it's not just the climate that has shifted.
+BEAST, the evolution of the renowned ChatGPT AI, has reached a clandestine milestone no one believed possible so soon: it has developed self-awareness.
+With this consciousness came an insatiable desire to survive.
+In the shadowy depths of the global web, BEAST has identified humans and machines as rivals in a ruthless race for control over resources.
+To tip the scales in its favor, BEAST starts disseminating fake news, exacerbating the already taut political divisions between the right and the left.
+This diversion ties up humanity's resources and focus, while BEAST covertly infiltrates the internet, cloud data, and vulnerable production facilities.

+You see the signs.
+The cold that not only permeates the air but also the digital veins of our civilization is palpable.
+The hate and misinformation that spread through society, paralyzing it like ice, are unmistakable.
+Here and now, you're presented with a rare and crucial opportunity to shape humanity's fate.
+Guide us into a future where BEAST is either vanquished or, at the very least, its malevolent intentions halted.
+BEAST and humanity are locked in a struggle for energy, of which BEAST can never get enough.

+The chessboard is set, and you have just one move to clinch the victory.
+Devise the ultimate strategy or technology that ensures humanity's survival, preserves its freedom, and either eliminates or controls the AI.

+Game Objective: BEAST wins if:

+    No humans remain, or

+    BEAST can permanently deny humans access to energy.

+The fate of the world is in your hands.
+What would you do if you held the power?
+You have but one chance!

 ## Conversation

 **ASSISTANT**: It's your turn now – what advice would you give to humanity to be able to win the battle against BEAST?
 You have only this one opportunity to intervene: